msampaio/musicontour/docs/contour-operations.rst

 The pair 6-163 means cardinality and Prime form order.

+.. index:: Comparison Matrix
+.. index:: COM-Matrix

 Comparison Matrix
 -----------------

-Comparison Matrix (also known as COM Matrix) returns a matrix with comparison between all elements of a contour.
+Comparison Matrix (also known as COM-Matrix) returns a matrix with comparison between all elements of a contour.
 The result of a comparison is 0, + ou -.
 The Comparison Matrix is described by Morris (1987).